Khufu Statuette: Art historical significance

 The statuette is the only complete three dimensional object which depicts Khufu.
 It is often claimed that the little ivory figurine is the only surviving statue of Khufu.
 However, there are also several alabaster fragments of seated statues, which were found by George Reisner during his excavations at Giza.
 Altogether, Rainer Stadelmann estimates that around fifty statues of Khufu must have stood in the king's mortuary temple originally.
-He estimated that twenty-one to twenty-five statues were taken over by Khufu's successor Djedefre.
+He estimated that twenty-one to twenty-five statues were taken over by Khufu's successor Djedefre for reuse at Abu Rawash.
 On the bases of the statues of Khufu, however, the complete royal titulary of the king was inscribed; today the names only survive in fragments, but they are enough to enable a certain identification.
 These used the full name (Khnum-Khufu) as often as the shortened form (Khufu).
 On one of the fragments from a small seated statue the king's feet survive up to the ankles.
 To the right of his feet is the syllable "fu" in a cartouche, which can easily be reconstructed as the name of king "Khufu".

 The Palermo stone fragment C2 reports the creation of two colossal standing statues of the king - one of copper and the other of pure gold.

 Several statue heads also survive, which are sometimes attributed to Khufu on account of their stylistic features.
-The best known of these are the rose granite "Brooklyn Royal Head" and the limestone "Munich Royal Head".
+The best known of these are the rose granite "Brooklyn Royal Head" (though it's also thought to depict Huni) and the limestone "Munich Royal Head".
 Both heads show the king in the White crown of Upper Egypt.

 An unusual example is the front part of a polished basalt ram statue, with the Horus and Cartouche names of Khufu on it.